kwilkins/dnd/west-marches/down-time-actions.md

   * Spend 75gp to buy a Potion of Greater Healing

 ## Guild Hall (level 2)
-Attached to Munder's Tavern, this is the centralized outpost for adventures.
+Attached to Munder's Tavern, this is the centralized outpost for adventurers to live, mingle, and group up.

-Proprietor: Goldust(Half-Orc former wrestler)
+Proprietor: Goldust(Half-Orc Retired Wrestler)

 Features:
-* Place to hang(level 0)
+* Place to live(level 0)
-* Central account – Ask DM for balance(level 1)
+* Adventurer's Fund – Ask DM for current balance(level 1)
   * Funds always available for improving a town feature
   * ?Vote as party to use funds for other purpose?
-* Bank account for each adventurer; store gold at guild hall and if your character dies, their gp goes into the central fund
+* Bank account for each adventurer; store gold at guild hall and if your character dies, their account goes into the central fund

 Improve this feature to level 3 to gain the following feature:
 * Hirelings!
 They cost money and can be given a cut of xp to level up.